nbonfante/DS-User-Guide/user-guide/docs/curating/policies.md

 #### Public Accessibility Delay   { #accessiblity }

 Many researchers request a DOI for their data before it is made publicly available to include in papers submitted to journals for review.
 In order to assign a DOI in the DDR, the data has to be curated and ready to be published.
 Once the DOI is in place, we provide services to researchers with such commitments to delay the public accessibility of their data publication in the DDR, i.e. to make the user’s data publication, via their assigned DOI, not web indexable through DataCote and or not publicly available in DDR's data browser until the corresponding paper is published in a journal, or for up to one year after the data is deposited.
 The logic behind this policy is that once a DOI has been assigned, it will inevitably be published, so this delay can be used to provide reviewers access to a data publication before it is broadly distributed.
-Note that data should be fully curated, and that while not broadly it will be eventually indexed by search engines.
+Note that data should be fully curated, and that it will be eventually indexed by search engines.
 Users that need to amend/correct their publications will be able to do so via version control.
 See our <a data-sk="tooltip_parent" data-stringify-link="https://www.designsafe-ci.org/rw/user-guides/curating-publishing-projects/best-practices/data-publication/" delay="150" href="https://www.designsafe-ci.org/rw/user-guides/curating-publishing-projects/best-practices/data-publication/" rel="noopener noreferrer" target="_blank">Data Delay Best Practices</a> for more information on obtaining a public accessibility delay.

-#### Data Licenses { #licenses }
+#### Data Licenses

 DDR provides users with 5 licensing options to accommodate the variety of research outputs generated and how researchers in this community want to be attributed.
 The following licenses were selected after discussions within our community.
 In general, DDR users are keen about sharing their data openly but expect attribution.
 In addition to data, our community issues reports, survey instruments, presentations, learning materials, and code.
 The licenses are: Creative Commons Attribution (CC-BY 4.0), Creative Commons Public Domain Dedication (CC-0 1.0), Open Data Commons Attribution (ODC-BY 1.0), Open Data Commons Public Domain Dedication (ODC-PPDL 1.0), and GNU General Public License (GNU-GPL 3).
 During the publication process  users have the option of selecting one license per publication with a DOI.
 More specifications of these license options and the works they can be applied to can be found in <a href="https://www.designsafe-ci.org/rw/user-guides/curating-publishing-projects/best-practices/data-publication/">Licensing Best Practices</a>.